 Some words have a gender that varies by dialect, region or country: die Butter in Germany, der Butter in Austria.
 Das Radio in northern Germany, der Radio in the south and Austria.
 Mainly das Marzipan in the Federal Republic and der Marzipan in Austria.
 Delicious in both.

-Good news: compound nouns – of which there are so many in German – almost always take the gender of the last element: die Autobahn; der Sozialversicherungsfachangestelltenauszubildender (if you don’t know the meaning – check out my survey article “Learning German: what’s hard and what’s easy?”).
+Good news: compound nouns – of which there are so many in German – almost always take the gender of the last element: die Autobahn; der Sozialversicherungsfachangestelltenauszubildender (if you don’t know the meaning – check out my survey article “Is German hard to learn?”).

 Abbreviations take the gender the abbreviated substantive would have in full: “die DB” (die Deutsche Bahn – because “die Bahn”); “die BRD” (die Bundesrepublik Deutschland because “die Republik”).